yacoma/morepath-realworld-example-app/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

-A demo api server is running at http://conduit.yacoma.it/api/.
+A demo conduit-morepath backend server is running at http://conduit.yacoma.it/api.

-This repo is functionality complete — PRs and issues welcome!

 <!-- TOC depthFrom:1 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->